Interview with Dr. Mitchell Handelsman, Professor of Psychology at University of Colorado Denver

 In general, I recommend treating college as more than 30+ courses to sit through.
 (See an Open Letter to College Freshmen on Psychology Today.)
 I recommend that students approach college as a professional position, a job, and an entrance into various communities—including their university or college, the field of psychology, the United States, the world, etc.

 Specifically, I recommend that students seek out work with professors on their research, internships, volunteer activities, professional conferences, Psi Chi, study abroad, and anything else that opens up opportunities to learn.

 What are two or three top recommendations that can help psychology graduates keep their skills competitive in the career arena and continue learning after graduation?

 First, while you’re in college, treat every course, not just ones in your major, as if there’s something important to learn from it—because there is.
 Both in and after college, treat every experience you have, even those not related to psychology, as related to your career.
 Second, become the type of person and professional you would like to interact with: ethical, enthusiastic, compassionate, collaborative, friendly, etc. Third, keep an open mind—be prepared to be surprised.

 What key strengths do you think you bring to the table that make you a better professor of psychology?

 I’m not sure I’d presume to admit to a strength, let alone a key one!
 But I am proud of my ability to (a) work hard, (b) collaborate, and (c) find the common ground between what my employers have required of me and what’s great fun.
 I often encourage students to find the balance between playing it safe and going with your strengths on one hand, and taking risks and developing new strengths on the other.

 Thank you, Dr. Handelsman, for taking the time to share your thoughts with us!
-You can find more information about Dr. Handelsman’s research and publications on his University of Colorado Denver faculty page, and don’t forget to check out his blog, The Ethical Professor.
+You can find more information about Dr. Handelsman’s research and publications on his University of Colorado Denver faculty page, and don’t forget to check out his blog, The Ethical Professor, on Psychology Today.